 Flexible Solar Panels: For Curved Surfaces and Weight-Sensitive Use

-Flexible solar panels use thin-film or CIGS cells that can bend to fit curved surfaces — motorhome and caravan roofs, boat decks, tent canopies.
-They're lighter and more adaptable than rigid panels but typically less efficient and with shorter lifespans.
+Flexible solar panels use thin-film, CIGS, or fibreglass-backed cells that can bend to fit curved surfaces — motorhome and caravan roofs, boat decks, tent canopies.
+They're lighter and more adaptable than rigid panels but typically have shorter lifespans under constant UV and flex stress.

 When NOT to choose flexible: - As a primary balcony solar panel — rigid panels are more efficient, more durable, and better for fixed or semi-fixed use - Long-term outdoor installation — most flexible panels are rated for lower UV exposure over time than rigid equivalents